-The School of Engineering is composed of five departments: civil engineering, electrical and computer engineering, mechanical engineering, and technological studies; and two interdisciplinary programs: engineering science, and biomedical engineering.
+The School of Engineering is composed of five departments: biomedical engineering, civil engineering, electrical and computer engineering, mechanical engineering, and technological studies.
+The School offers an interdisciplinary program in engineering science.
 Graduates of the engineering programs are prepared for employment at the professional level or to pursue graduate studies.
-The program in technological studies prepares students for positions in business, industry, and government or to be teachers of technology education.
+The program in technological studies prepares students to be teachers of technology education.